 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 Financial assets and credit facilities of the Group, as well as major contracts entered into for the purchase of raw materials, are mainly denominated in Philippine Peso.
-The Group's placements in foreign currencies amounted to \$140.98 million and MYR 838.17 million as of December 31, 2020 and \$162.61 million and MYR 658.34 million as of December 31, 2019.
-The amount of the Group's foreign currency-denominated debt amounting to \$158.68 million and MYR 1,031.90 million as of December 31, 2020 and \$154.29 million and MYR 936.71 million as of December 31, 2019.
-We have expected a decrease on financial assets due to the impact of COVID-19 outbreak and imposition of enhanced community quarantine (ECQ) by the government throughout the Philippines in March, extended until 2nd and 3rd quarter of the year.
+The Group's placements in foreign currencies amounted to US\$30.73 million and MYR 647.69 million as of December 31, 2021 and US\$140.98 million and MYR 838.17 million as of December 31, 2020.
+The amount of the Group's foreign currency-denominated debt amounting to US\$132.8 million and MYR 775.08 million as of December 31, 2021 and \$158.68 million and MYR 1,031.9 million as of December 31, 2020.
+The Group expected a decrease in financial assets due to the impact of COVID-19 outbreak and imposition of community quarantines by the government throughout the Philippines in March 2020, until 2nd and 3rd quarter of 2021.
 Considering that the Group is in the hospitality sector, the operations of the company were greatly affected.
 Aside from the aforementioned finding, the Group's foreign currency risk is minimal.

-The following table shows the Group's consolidated foreign currency-denominated monetary assets and liabilities and their peso equivalents as of December 31, 2020 and December 31, 2019:
+The following table shows the Group's consolidated foreign currency-denominated monetary assets and liabilities and their peso equivalents as of December 31, 2021 and December 31, 2020: